MosheBrizel/tic-tac-toe-game-AI/README.md

 - The computer learns and remembers successful and failed moves to improve its ability in future games.

-- When there is a winner or tie, the board resets for a new game.
+- When there is a winner or tie, there is a button to start a new game.

 ## Requirements